Self-Hosting Wger Workout Manager

 The workout manager is slightly odd, as it requires you to enter sets and reps for each exercise when you enter it into the plan.
 Then, when you add a log entry for performing a workout, you then add what you actually performed, in terms of reps and weight.

-I haven't tried the food log yet and I likely won't, at least for a while.
+I haven't tried the food log yet and I likely will not, at least for a while.
 I have no need for a food log or calorie tracker at the moment.

-You can see an example of a dashboard with dummy data here:
+You can see an example of a dashboard with placeholder data here: